 To fill in the expanded runtime, all the usual Judd Apatow Movie Stuff is here.
 There are pointless side plots designed to shoehorn in both good actors and physical comedy bits; like when Scott gets a job at a restaurant operated by Kevin Corrigan where the waiters have to battle for tips using oversized Hulk hands.
 There are side characters paying lip service towards the idea that the stoner protagonist should probably lay off the drugs; a perspective The King of Staten Island seems to endorse like most Apatow movies before it, but at least doesn’t follow through on lest this become The Way Back (2020).
 And finally there are numerous digressions that plainly betray the filmmaking team’s own anxieties; including a subplot where Scott tries to “#MeToo” his mom’s new boyfriend that, I shit you not, ends with our protagonist learning the importance of obtaining at least two sources before going public with a salacious report.

 Burr is the only actor here to give a truly distinct performance, which he does by getting looney.
-During the numerous occasions where he’s depicted yelling—like in one of the movie’s few legitimately good scenes, when him and Scott first meet—his mustachioed firefighter character resembles no one so much as Yosemite Sam.
+During the numerous occasions where he’s depicted yelling—like in one of the movie’s few legitimately good scenes, where him and Scott first meet—his mustachioed firefighter character resembles no one so much as Yosemite Sam.
 It’s really great work.
-And so when the film’s most genuinely dramatic sequence concludes with him tossing Scott into a pool for a cheap laugh, you don’t even mind it, but instead just believe that Burr’s character really would do the throwing.
+And so when the film’s most genuinely dramatic sequence concludes with him tossing Scott into a pool for a cheap laugh, you believe that Burr’s character really would do the throwing.

-That movie’s not particularly good either, but it’s got one great moment.
-Like the Apatow movie, in Big Time Adolescence Davidson plays a layabout twenty-something that spends most of his time in a dilapidated stoner palace with a group of guyfriends and one woman that he occasionally has sex with.
+Big Time Adolescence isn’t particularly good either, but it’s got one great moment.
+Like in the Apatow movie, Davidson plays a layabout twenty-something that spends most of his time in a dilapidated stoner palace with a group of guyfriends and one woman that he occasionally has sex with.
 The difference is that in Orley’s film he’s not the main character—instead the movie focuses on a 16-year-old kid, Monroe, who’s coming of age himself while hanging out with Davidson’s character, Zeke.
-The best part happens when Monroe tells Zeke that he lost his virginity to Zeke’s girlfriend, who had initiated the encounter to get back at Zeke for cheating on her first.
-Orley keeps the frame on Zeke for a few beats while his character sits on a couch and tries to process it all—there’s hints of betrayal, pride, bemusement, and a few other things in his reaction—and, really, Davidson nails it.
-It’s showy acting for sure, but it’s also beautiful to look at: You see the separate emotions all fighting over control of his facial muscles.
+The great part happens when Monroe tells Zeke that he lost his virginity to Zeke’s girlfriend, who had initiated the encounter to get back at Zeke for cheating on her first.
+Orley keeps the frame on Zeke for a few beats while his character sits on a couch and tries to process it all—hints of betrayal, pride, bemusement, and a few other things emerge in his reaction—and, really, Davidson nails it.
+It’s showy acting, but it’s also beautiful to look at.
+You see the separate emotions all fighting over control of his facial muscles.

-Probably the least rambunctious film that could possibly have been made on the subject of a mentally-ill pill-dealing 24-year-old working his way through a manic period, The King of Staten Island delivers hollow blue collar romanticism from a director that’s only depicting these people in a film because they’re pawns in the origin story of a comedian who for a brief moment was fashionable enough to get a studio picture financed on his behalf.
-And while groups of young people watching this while smoking weed in a basement will probably find it preferable to most other commercial American comedies, that only further illustrates the moribund state of the whole damn sector. [**/*****]
+Probably the least rambunctious film that could’ve been made on the subject of a mentally-ill pill-dealing 24-year-old working his way through a manic period, The King of Staten Island delivers hollow blue collar romanticism from a director that’s only depicting these people because they’re pawns in the origin story of a comedian who for a brief moment was fashionable enough to get a studio picture financed on his behalf.
+And while groups of young people watching this while smoking weed in some basement will probably find it preferable to most other commercial American comedies, that only further illustrates the moribund state of the whole damn sector. [★★]